OguzPastirmaci/oke-rdma/ol-gpu-operator.md

 You also need to use an OS image that has the Red Hat Compatible (RHCK) kernel.

-### Change ID and VERSION_ID values in /etc/os-release on the GPU nodes
+### Change ID and VERSION_ID values in /etc/os-release on all nodes in the cluster (or to be more precise, on the nodes that NFD pods will be running)

 ```
 sudo sed -i 's/ID="ol"/ID="centos"/g' /etc/os-release